-"It has been another year of very strong growth and development.
-Reported revenue, pre-tax profit and back-order all reached new highs.
-We have maintained our top-line growth rate of c.25% for the second year running, building on the momentum of the last three to four years.
-We also secured another record-breaking contract win, and continued to expand the business, enlarging our resources, especially in India and Bulgaria, and enhancing our technology.
+"It has been another year of strong growth and development.
+Revenue, pre-tax profit and the new customer sales pipeline all reached new highs.
+Record orders to existing customers - some 79% of total revenue for the year - shows the importance of our existing customer base, and the recent closure of a €12.4m deal with a Tier-1 telco is another demonstration of our widening market appeal.

-"We start the new financial year with a very high degree of visibility over our earnings, based on our very strong back-order book and higher level of recurring income.
-The new business pipeline is very strong and includes a number of large potential deals.
+"We continued to invest in our product set, introducing AI for the first time, and also expanded our resource base, particularly at our newer centres in Ahmedabad, Indore and Sofia.

 "The market backdrop remains extremely favourable.
-The roll-out of 5G and digitisation, and the need to be able to react rapidly to changing market conditions, means that telecom companies continue to drive investment in enterprise software.
-These tailwinds should help to support Cerillion's continued expansion over the longer term."

-Notes
+Numerous factors continue to drive telco investment in the enterprise software layer that connects their network infrastructure to their customers and allows them to enhance monetisation of their network infrastructure assets.
+In a slower growth environment for telcos, the need to extract more revenue from existing assets and improve operational efficiency are just as important drivers for improving or replacing the enterprise software layer as investment in new 5G and fibre infrastructure.

+"Cerillion's financial position remains very strong, supported by significant net cash, increasing levels of recurring income and strong cash generation.
+Together with a record back-order book and strong new customer sales pipeline, this leaves us confident about Cerillion's growth prospects in the new financial year and beyond."

-- Note 1 Full analysis of the revenue streams for Cerillion plc can be found in the segmental reporting disclosure note 2. - Note 2 Adjusted earnings before interest, tax, depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation and share-based payment charge. - Note 3 Adjusted profit before tax is calculated by taking reported profit before tax and adding back amortisation of acquired intangible assets and share-based payment charge. - Note 4 Revenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales. - Note 5 Recurring revenue includes support and maintenance, managed service and Skyline revenue. - Note 6 Back order book consists of £37.4m of sales contracted but not yet recognised at the end of the reporting period plus £8.0m of annualised support and maintenance revenue.
-It is anticipated that 75% of the £37.4m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 to 18 months. - Note 7 Adjusted earnings per share is calculated by taking profit after tax and adding back amortisation of acquired intangible assets and share-based payment charge and is divided by the weighted average number of shares in issue during the period.
+- Note 1 Full analysis of the revenue streams for Cerillion plc can be found in the segmental reporting disclosure note 2. - Note 2 Adjusted earnings before interest, tax, depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation and share-based payment charge.

+Note 3 Adjusted profit before tax is calculated by taking reported profit before tax and adding back amortisation of acquired intangible assets and share-based payment charge.
+Note 4 Bevenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales.

+- Note 4 Revenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales. - Note 5 Recurring revenue includes support and maintenance, managed service and Skyline revenue.

+Note 6 Back order book consists of £36.7m of sales contracted but not yet recognised at the end of the reporting period plus £8.7m of annualised support and maintenance revenue.
+It is anticipated that c.
+45% of the £36.7m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 months.

+Note 7 Adjusted earnings per share is calculated by taking profit after tax and adding back amortisation of acquired intangible assets and share-based payment charge and is divided by the weighted average number of shares in issue during the period.

+Note 8 New Customer Sales Pipeline is the total, unweighted value of all qualified sales prospects.